 Another means to improve soil fertility is the use of cover crops.
 Cover crops are grown after the final harvest in the fall, throughout the winter if possible, or in early spring before planting time.

 You can also plant them in a new area that you are preparing to garden in the next season or a space in the garden that you are allowing to rest for a season.

-These crops will build up the fertility and improve the structure of the soil every season.
+These crops will build up fertility, and improve the structure of the soil every season.
 Bare soil is prone to compaction, erosion, and loss of nutrients.

 Keeping it covered with any of these cover crops will not only prevent the loss of fertility, it will also increase fertility.

 First, the cover crops will fill in the field or spot and suppress weeds without herbicides.
-They will create habit for beneficial insects, and their flowers will attract these insects.
+They will create a habitat for beneficial insects, and their flowers will attract these insects.